FOSS-Club-SSET/Simple-As-It-Gits-2025/README.md

 #### 4. Navigate to folder A

 bash
-cd A
+cd Participants

-> This will navigate to folder A, residing inside the base repository.
+> This will navigate to folder Participants, residing inside the Simple-As-It-Gits-2025 repository.

 #### 5. Make Changes

-- Edit files, fix bugs, or add features.
+- Enter your name and a short sentence about yourself.
 - Save your work.